mynameissiller/reflection/README.md

 # End of fourth week
 ## 9/29/2017
-Over the past week me and my classmates have learned how to use various types xml and also we learned on how to use html and make our own website
+Over the past week me and my classmates have learned how to use various types xml and also we learned on how to use html and make our own website.

+# End Of Fifth Week
+## 9/5/2017
+What I have learned this week is how to build a website with code from scratch.
+And also I have learned how to use html with xml and learn their diffrences.
+I think that this is not easy but will be by the time that we are done with this unit with code,xml,html etc.